-The Rubery road cutting exposes the unconformity between the Ordovician Lickey Quarzite, and the overlying Upper Llandovery (Silurian) Rubery Sandstone 444-433 Ma.
-The latter is a reddish, mature, wellsorted sandstone containing well-rounded quartz grains, interpreted as being of aeolian origin.
+The road cutting at the A38 westbound off-ramp at Rubery exposes the unconformity between the Ordovician Lickey Quartzite Formation, and the overlying Upper Llandovery (Silurian) Rubery Sandstone 444-433 Ma.
+The latter is a reddish, mature, well-sorted sandstone that includes well-rounded quartz grains, interpreted as being of aeolian origin.
 It also contains the occasional well-rounded pebble, in similar abundance to the pebbly sandstone in the Warren Lane Quarry.
-The gently-dipping rocks of both units are cut by a near-vertical infilled fissure.
-The matrix of the fissure infill is consistent with it being derived from the Rubery Sand.
-Angular fragments of grey Lickey Quartzite can be seen below the level of the unconformity.
-At higher levels in the fissure, there are broken fragments of the Rubery Sandstone, suggesting that opening of the fissure occurred after the lithification of the lowest Rubery, but before cementation of higher units.
-This would be consistent with the early Silurian (Llandovery - Wenlock) crustal transtension event recorded in the Welsh Basin and the western side of the Midland Platform.
+Near the base of the Rubery Sandstone, angular fragments of Lickey quartzite are common.